Academic Advisory Board (Germany)

 Clemens Fuest has been President of the ifo Institute – Leibniz Institute for Economic Research at the University of Munich – since April 2016, Director of the Center for Economic Studies (CES) and Professor of Economics and Finance at the Ludwig-Maximilians-University Munich and Managing Director of CESifo GmbH.
 His work focuses on economic and financial policy, international taxation, tax policy, transfers and labour markets, and European integration.

-Clemens Fuest has been a member of the Minimum Wage Commission of the Federal Republic of Germany since 2015, since 2014 amongst others, member of the Advisory Board of the Stability Council and the “High Level Group on Own Resources” (Monti Commission) of the European Union, since 2009 Board Member of the International Institute of Public Finance and since 2014 its Vice President, since 2008 member of the Independent Expert Group to the Royal Commission on Scottish Devolution and since 2003 member of the Scientific Advisory Board of the Federal Ministry of Finance, of which he was Chairman from 2007 to 2010.
+Clemens Fuest has been a member of the Scientific Advisory Board of the German Business Council since 2019, since 2014 amongst others, member of the Advisory Board of the Stability Council and the “High Level Group on Own Resources” (Monti Commission) of the European Union, since 2009 Board Member of the International Institute of Public Finance and since 2014 its Vice President, since 2008 member of the Independent Expert Group to the Royal Commission on Scottish Devolution and since 2003 member of the Scientific Advisory Board of the Federal Ministry of Finance, of which he was Chairman from 2007 to 2010.
+He was also a member of the Minimum Wage Commission of the Federal Republic of Germany from 2015 to 2019.

 Prof. Dr. Markus Gehrlein